dougbertwashere/lal/README.md

      `sudo ip a add <subnet> dev docker0`    #  ex subnet:  10.131.110.65/27

-Then for docker image, built the image and launch the container
+Then for docker image, build the image and launch the container

 To generate the image